zackpyle/etch-docs/docs/docs/dynamic-data/dynamic-data-keys.md

 ## Custom Integration

-Etch allows to extend Dynamic Data through filter hooks.
+Etch allows you to extend Dynamic Data through filter hooks.
 This way, all main keys ([post](./dynamic-data-integration/post-dynamic-data-integration.md), [user](./dynamic-data-integration/user-dynamic-data-integration.md), [term](./dynamic-data-integration/term-dynamic-data-integration.md), and [options](./dynamic-data-integration/option-dynamic-data-integration.md)) can be extended.

 ## Tips for Working with Dynamic Data